About the Author

 Curnes has also written two unproduced musicals: WEB, the Musical (1998) and Eik, a Musical Revue (2004).
 He has also written two screenplays for film, Sweepstake (2002) and Coping with Ash (2003) the latter, he converted to a successfully published fiction novel by the same title.
 In addition, Curnes penned a three-act stage play (workshopped but unproduced) titled Embracing the Epilogue (1997).

-He has also written for The Globe and Mail, The Victoria Times Columnist, The Westerly News and The Sound Magazine.
+He has also written for The Globe and Mail, Times Colonist, Westerly News and Sound Magazine.

 Visit Media Page